Open Access: What is Open Access (OA)?

 Build Your Research Skills @ UCD Library

 This semester we are running in-person presentations and workshops on a range of practical topics to help support your research.
-Click on the image above for the full list of events available to book.

 Click on the image above to book & attend any of these Library events